PRIY4DH4RS4N-D/Full-Stack-Physical-AI-Optimization-on-RA8P1-INT8-Vela-Ethos-U55-and-RTOS-Parallelism/README.md

      ```
    - *Result:* Unchanged SRAM usage and bandwidth.
 The default cascade schedule is optimal.

-*We report this as a **memory characterization finding**.
-We determined precisely why and how much headroom exists, ruling out plausible-looking "obvious" optimizations with hardware-grounded evidence.*

 ### Optimization 4 — Parallel RTOS Task Pipeline (μT-Kernel / TRON RTOS, FreeRTOS)